lifuhuang97/Project-2---Travel-Website/README.md

 <!-- CLONING -->
 ## Cloning

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow the following steps.

 ### Prerequisites
 * npm